|

 north of the Cours Mirabeau reflect an interlaced, muddled labyrinth

-pattern of ramparts whose centre was the cathedral itself.
-To the south,
+the pattern of ramparts whose centre was the cathedral itself.
+To

-in the ville des comtes houses rise four and five storeys high,
+the south, in the ville des comtes houses rise four and five storeys

-their external resemblance to one another belying the rich variety of
+high, their external resemblance to one another belying the rich variety

-molded into blocks of apartments only some of which retain the outward
+and molded into blocks of apartments only some of which retain the

-and visible signs of their origin.
-The hotel des Augustins, and
+outward and visible signs of their origin.
+The hotel des Augustins,

 du Manoir with its Franciscan cloister, and the restaurant lAbbaye